ejohnguia/learn-networking/README.md

 # Learn Networking

 Learning networking on my free time.
-I have taken a networking course in university, but I have not been able to get the most out of it.
-This repo will serve as a journal of sorts as well as to keep track of my progress.
+This repo will serve as a location for networking projects that I will be running into as I progress.

 # Resources